Bio-hazards, occupational diseases and hepatitis B

 - Whooping cough

 Managers must determine if employees are at risk of exposure to an infectious disease.
-If there is a risk of exposure to any hazardous substance, you must develop an exposure control plan that notes
+If there's a risk of exposure to any hazardous substance, you must develop an exposure control plan that notes:

 - The job duties that may expose employees at risk

-- Who is at risk and what the disease or infection may be
+- Who's at risk and what the disease or infection may be

 - How the disease is transmitted